What’s Flutter Development?

 Key features of Flutter include:

-Widgets: Flutter is based on a reactive framework with a rich set of pre-designed widgets for building user interfaces.
+Widgets: Flutter has a rich set of pre-designed widgets for building user interfaces.
 These widgets can be customized or combined to create unique designs and interactions.

 Fast Performance: Flutter apps are compiled directly to native code, resulting in fast and efficient performance, comparable to native applications.